 Recognising the approaching obsolescence of the 30mm RARDEN cannon, the MoD started a series of trade studies in order to develop the concept for a medium calibre weapon to replace it, one suitable to deal with the emerging Russian combat vehicles.

 These trade studies prompted GIAT and Royal Ordnance to explore options for a collaborative development programme.

 The CTWS was intended for TRACER, a mid-life Warrior upgrade and the French VAD.

 In 1992, Staff Target (Land) 4061, more commonly known as TRACER, Tactical Reconnaissance Armoured Combat Equipment Requirement was issued, to be the new CVR(T) replacement.
 TRACER was intended to utilise the 45mm CTWS.

 In 1994, the joint development concept was formalised by the creation of a 50/50 Joint Venture between GIAT and Royal Ordnance called Cased Telescoped Ammunition International or CTAI for short.
 30% of the funding for this joint venture was provided by the MoD and French Defence Ministry.

-The US Department of Defense Inspector General released a technical evaluation in 1996 on cased telescoped ammunition, it was less than fulsome in its praise.
+The US Department of Defense Inspector General released a technical evaluation in 1996 on cased telescoped ammunition.